Killian documents controversy: Panel's view of the documents

 The Panel did not undertake a thorough examination of the authenticity of the Killian documents, but consulted Peter Tytell, a New York City-based forensic document examiner and typewriter and typography expert.
-Tytell had been contacted by 60 Minutes producers prior to the broadcast, and had informed associate producer Yvonne Miller and executive producer Josh Howard on September 10 that he believed the documents were forgeries.
+Tytell had been contacted by 60 Minutes producers before the broadcast, and had informed associate producer Yvonne Miller and executive producer Josh Howard on September 10 that he believed the documents were forgeries.
 The Panel report stated, "The Panel met with Peter Tytell, and found his analysis sound in terms of why he thought the documents were not authentic ...
-The Panel reaches no conclusion as to whether Tytell was correct in all respects."
+The Panel does not conclude as to whether Tytell was correct in all respects."